g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 ### Benefits of Blue-Green Deployment
 The following are the benefits of blue-green deployment:

-* Maintain a Standby System: A fully functional system (blue) is always available to act as a backup thanks to blue-green deployment.
+* Maintain a Standby System: A fully functional system (blue) is always available to act as a backup thanks to this deployment strategy.
 In the event that the active system experiences unanticipated problems or malfunctions, this backup system offers a safety net (green).

 For example:
 A banking application employs blue-green deployment to ensure the continuous availability of its services.
 The blue environment serves as the standby system, ready to take over if the green environment experiences any technical issues.
 This ensures that customers can access their accounts and conduct transactions without interruption.